The Best Boots for Men in 2023: Top Brands for Work & Play

 • Built to last: While there are plenty of brands making boots that sell for $200 or under, the best boot brands are also a category you can invest in, since you might end up wearing ‘em every single day.

 Boot style takes on many different forms, from sleek, dressy Chelsea boots favored by The Beatles to tough-as-nails Western boots favored by real-life cowboys.
+Personally, I love Chelsea boots in both dressier designs and durable, rugged silhouettes (like Blundstone boots, which I tend to wear day and night).

-There’s plenty to be said for the long-lasting utility of the best boot brands of today, many of which have been in the game for years.
-There’s plenty of room for newcomers, too: If you’re anything like us, the best men’s boot brands are an obsession and a passion.
+There’s plenty of room for newcomers, too: If you’re anything like me, the best boot brands are an obsession and a passion.

 FRYE Company